 Recording IEP Meetings in New Jersey

-The question of whether and under what circumstances parents can record an IEP meeting in New Jersey comes up a lot.
-I often see well meaning parents posting in Facebook groups what they mistakenly believe to be the law.
-This is understandable considering I’ve seen board attorneys at IEP meetings tell parents that they cannot record because they didn’t submit written notice the day before the meeting.
-Interestingly, the law does not require parents to give notice in writing, nor does it require notice be any set number of hours or days in advance of the IEP meeting.
-Here’s exactly what the law requires:
+The question of whether and under what circumstances parents may use an audio recording device at an IEP meeting comes up a lot.
+I often see well meaning parents in special needs Facebook groups posting misinformation about the law on recording IEP meetings in New Jersey.
+This is understandable considering I’ve seen board attorneys tell parents they cannot record the meeting because they didn’t submit written notice the day before.
+The law does not require parents to give notice in writing, nor does it require notice be days or hours in advance of the IEP meeting.
+Here’s exactly what the law requires for recording IEP meetings in New Jersey:

 The New Jersey Special Education Law at N.J.A.C.
 6A:14-2.3(k)(8) provides: “Participants at the IEP meeting shall be allowed to use an audio-tape recorder during the meeting provided notice is given to the other participants prior to the start of the meeting that such a device is being utilized.”

-The district too will want to record the meeting if the parents are recording; and will appreciate enough advance notice that they have a recorder on hand when the meeting is expected to start.
-As a matter of courtesy, it is a good practice to send an email before you head to the meeting so there is no delay.
+When parents record a meeting the district will also record, and will appreciate advance notice so they have a recording device ready before the meeting starts.
+As a matter of courtesy, and to avoid delay, it is a good practice to send an email beforehand to advise you will be recording the IEP meeting.
 However, there is no legal requirement that you do so.
-Simply saying “I am recording the meeting” when you get there and before the meeting starts is sufficient notice.
+Simply saying “I am recording the meeting” before the meeting starts is sufficient notice under the law.

 It is always a good idea to record the meeting.
 An accurate account of exactly what transpired can be helpful in a variety of ways.
 If you need help navigating the process of obtaining a Free Appropriate Public Education for your child, Lori E. Arons, Esq. is available help.
 Contact Lori today by calling 201-388-9533 or by using the Contact Us form.